 A substantial portion of our revenue in any given period is dependent in part on the number of fee-paying clients in such period.
-We had 198 clients and 187 clients that generated fees equal to or greater than \$1 million for the years ended December 31, 2023 and 2022, respectively.
+For the years ended December 31, 2024 and 2023, we had 230 and 198 clients, respectively, that generated fees equal to or greater than \$1 million.
 We may lose clients as a result of the sale or merger of a client, a change in a client's senior management, competition from other financial advisors and financial institutions and other causes.
 A significant reduction in the number of fee-paying clients in any given period could reduce our revenue and adversely affect our operating results in such period.

 The composition of the group comprising our largest clients may vary significantly from year to year, and a relatively small number of clients may account for a significant portion of our consolidated revenues in any given period.
 As a result, our operating results, financial condition and liquidity may be significantly affected by the loss of a relatively small number of mandates or the failure of a relatively small number of assignments to be completed.
-However, no client accounted for more than 10% of our total revenues for the years ended December 31, 2023 or 2022.
+However, no client accounted for more than 10% of our total revenues for the years ended December 31, 2024 or 2023.